 A faint constellation south of Cetus and Aquarius, invented by the French astronomer Nicolas Louis de Lacaille during his mapping of the southern skies in 1751–52.
 His original name for it, given on his planisphere of 1756, was l’Atelier du Sculpteur, the sculptor’s studio.
 It consisted of a carved head on a tripod table, with the artist’s mallet and two chisels on a block of marble next to it.
 On Lacaille’s 1763 planisphere the title was Latinized to Apparatus Sculptoris.
 In 1844 the English astronomer John Herschel proposed shortening it to Sculptor.
 Francis Baily adopted this suggestion in his British Association Catalogue of 1845, and it has been known as that ever since.

-Bode in 1801 dispensed with the block of marble and moved the sculptor’s tools to the top of the table along with the carved bust.
+Bode in 1801 dispensed with the block of marble and moved the sculptor’s tools to the top of the table along with the carved bust, as depicted here.
+In place of the marble block he created the constellation Machina Electrica, but it never achieved wide currency.
 The stars of Sculptor are of fourth magnitude and fainter, and none are named.

 Sculptor, shown under the name Apparatus Sculptoris, in the Uranographia of Johann Bode (1801).
 For Lacaille’s depiction of the constellation, click here.